 Pumpkin Spiced Latte Green Smoothie Recipe

 - 2 cups cooked and cooled pumpkin (cut into small chunks)*

 - 1 cup chilled coffee (I used decaf)

 - tiny dash of ground cloves

 - 2 cups fresh baby spinach (optional)

-Start by adding the coffee to your blender (I use a Vitamix), followed by the pumpkin.
+Start by adding the coffee to your blender (see my blender recommendations), followed by the pumpkin.
 Add the frozen, sliced banana and spices, finishing with the spinach.
 Blend on high for 30 seconds or until the smoothie is creamy.